IMF says next Greek payment to Fund due May 6

 Financial markets have doubted whether Greece has the money to pay back the IMF over the next month, while still paying wages and pensions.

-Greece's following payment to the IMF, of 750 million euros, is due May 12, and Greece has suggested it will struggle to make the instalment.
+Greece's following payment to the IMF, of 750 million euros, is due May 12, and Greece has suggested it will struggle to make the installment.

 A new poll showed over three-quarters of Greeks feel Athens must strike a deal at any cost to stay in the euro zone.